oat-sa/taohub-articles/articles/Frontend/plugins-model.md

 linked to its host.
 - `init`: This step is very important for plugins, as it is the main place where the plugin's behavior can be initialized.
-The related method is mandatory, and must be implemented by every plugins.
+The related method is mandatory, and must be implemented by every plugin.
 - `render`: This is the step where the UI is built, so the plugin can add its own UI if any.
 - `interact`: This is the step where the plugin is spending most of its life.